Drawing from the documentary

 Countering Pushout includes these four modules:

-Pod 3: Technology and Tardiness looks at one of the most common sources of classroom disruption, exacerbating int he wake of remote learning during the Coronavirus pandemic, and empathetic addressing those disruptions, rather than dismissing or addressing them punitively.
+Pod 3: Technology and Tardiness (20 min) looks at one of the most common sources of classroom disruption, exacerbating in the wake of remote learning during the Coronavirus pandemic, and empathy in addressing those disruptions, rather than dismissing or addressing them punitively.

-Pod 4: Why Girls Bully looks at the root causes of belittling behavior and explores restorative justice practices, and how to best implement so that that they can be of benefit to all students.
+Pod 4: Why Girls Bully (22 min) looks at the root causes of belittling behavior and explores restorative justice practices, and how to best implement so that they can be of benefit to all students.

 Featured speakers include: